seanorama/masterclass/security-advanced/README.md

 #### Access secured HDFS

-- Goal: Create a /sales dir in HDFS and ensure only users belonging to Sales group have access
+- Goal: Create a /sales dir in HDFS and ensure only users belonging to sales group (and admins) have access

 - Create an HDFS dir as hadoopadmin
 ```